xtracthub/abyss/README.md

     - ~~Pushing to SQS takes an awfully long time, perhaps just spinning up more threads will solve the issue.~~
     - ~~It might be better just for the crawler to return a massive metadata dictionary~~
         - ~~Results can just be returned via funcX and will reduce in significantly less overhead from using SQS~~
+- Handle crawl fails
+    - Perhaps add a secondary entry in metadata dictionaries for failed paths